 When are the markets and shops open?

-If you follow the smell of caramelised almonds, gingerbread and mulled wine, you will discover Christmas markets and little winter wonderlands all over Bern.
+If you follow the smell of caramelised almonds, gingerbread and caramel, you will discover Christmas markets and little winter wonderlands all over Bern.
 The opening hours of the markets vary, so make sure you take a look at the overview of markets and their opening hours.

 Christmas Markets in Bern

 Monday–Wednesday 9:00 a.m.–6:30 p.m.
 Thursday 9:00 a.m.–8:00 p.m.
 Friday 9:00 a.m.–6:30 p.m.
 Saturday 9:00 a.m.–5:00 p.m.
 Sunday closed

 There are deviations in individual cases, for example, some shops in the lower Old City do not open until 10:00 a.m.
 If you are looking to visit a specific shop, we recommend checking the opening hours in advance.

 🌰 🚽 ☂️ 🍳 Christmas Market on Waisenhausplatz (Orphanage Square) X X* X X Bern Minster Christmas Market X** X X Artisan Market Münsterplattform (Minster terrace) X X Øscår Elch X X X Chalet Alpenland X X X

 * Restroom in the Waisenhausplatz (Orphanage Square) parking garage

 ** Restroom on Münsterplattform (Minster terrace) & in Bibliothekgässchen alley